Krakoa: Krakoan Age

 The House of X and Powers of X storyline transformed Krakoa into a sovereign nation state for the entire mutant race.
-The Krakoan "Habitat" structures were self-sustained environments which functioned as an extension of Krakoa's shared consciousness.
-While the main body of Krakoa was situated in the Pacific Ocean, parts of it also existed off the coast of Africa in the mid-Atlantic Ocean, located south of the Azores and west of the Canary Islands.
-An island chain, which includes the Pointe, Transit, and Danger Island, was linked to the main island in the same interconnected manner as the habitats.
-The lair of Emma Frost and Bar Sinister were incorporated into Krakoa.
+The Krakoan "Habitat" structures are self-sustained environments which function as an extension of Krakoa's consciousness.
+While the main body of Krakoa is situated in the Pacific Ocean, parts of it exist off the coast of Africa in the mid-Atlantic Ocean, located south of the Azores and west of the Canary Islands.

-These habitats were connected by Gateways that allowed instantaneous travel from one part of Krakoa to another.
-The gateways could only be accessed by mutants but if a mutant brought a human with them voluntarily, that human needed Krakoa's permission to use the gateway.
-During the Krakoan Age, Krakoa expanded to the Blue Area of the Moon, the Green Area on Mars and beyond the solar system.
-Some of these structures served as embassies around several countries on Earth.
-Various pharmaceuticals could also only be produced from flowers grown on Krakoa such as special pills that extend human life by five years, a "universal" antibiotic and a cure for "disease of the mind, in humans" – these pharmaceuticals were only available to nations that recognized Krakoa's sovereignty.
+Krakoa's habitats are connected by Gateways that allow instantaneous travel and are only usable by mutants.
+If a mutant brought a human with them voluntarily, that human needed Krakoa's permission to use the gateway.
+During the Krakoan Age, Krakoa expanded to the Blue Area of the Moon, the Green Area on Mars, and beyond the solar system.
+Some of these structures serve as embassies around several countries on Earth.
+Various pharmaceuticals are produced from flowers grown on Krakoa, such as special pills that extend human life by five years, a "universal" antibiotic, and a cure for mental disease – these pharmaceuticals were only available to nations that recognized Krakoa's sovereignty.
 Krakoan as a national language was introduced in this era; Jonathan Hickman described it as "mutantdom's first autochthonous language" created by Cypher.
 He noted that it "is a manufactured language and is not the native language of Krakoa the living mutant island.
 The language of Krakoa is untranslatable, and almost any human/mutant brains are incapable of comprehending it", with Cypher as the "only known exception".

-During the third Hellfire Gala (July 2023), Krakoa was attacked by Orchis; the mutants there were forced through Gateways and initially thought to be lost.
-However, these "mutants landed in an arid wasteland".
-Unbeknownst to them, Mother Righteous had transported Atlantic Krakoa into the White Hot Room which allowed the surviving mutants to rebuild.
-The X-Men trapped there managed to escape back to Earth and defeat Orchis.
-X-Men #35 (June 2024), legacy Uncanny X-Men #700, marked the official end of the Krakoan Age with a brief opening to the White Hot Room.
-Fifteen years had passed for the mutants within, who flourished in "New Krakoa" while continuing the vision of the original mutant nation.
-After briefly visiting Earth, New Krakoa and the majority of its inhabitants return to the White Hot Room permanently.
+During the third Hellfire Gala (July 2023), Krakoa is attacked by Orchis; the mutants present are forced through Gateways and initially thought to be lost.
+The group, along with Krakoa's Atlantic portion, are transported to the White Hot Room, allowing them to rebuild before some of them return to Earth to stop Orchis.
+X-Men #35 (June 2024), legacy Uncanny X-Men #700, marked the end of the Krakoan Age with a brief opening to the White Hot Room.
+Fifteen years had passed for the mutants within, who flourished alongside the Atlantic Krakoa.
+After briefly visiting Earth, the Atlantic Krakoa reunites with the main Krakoa, who returns to the White Hot Room.